msberends/AMR/index.md

 This package can be used for:

+  * Reference for microorganisms, since it contains allmost all 60,000 microbial species of the Catalogue of Life
   * Calculating antimicrobial resistance
   * Calculating empirical susceptibility of both mono therapy and combination therapy
   * Predicting future antimicrobial resistance using regression models